artainmo/web-development/other/cybersecurity/README.md

 Reflected XSS occurs when a user’s input is immediately returned back to the user.
 This return may come in the form of an error message or a popup.
 In these instances, the payload is never stored by the server.<br>
 Rather, it exists as a value in the URL or request.
 Through phishing, an attacker could spread this transformed URL of a legitimate site to unsuspecting victims leading to execution of malicious scripts.

 DOM-based XSS consists of an attacker injecting arbitrary code through the DOM.
-This type of attacks is completely client-side.<br>
+This type of attack is completely client-side.<br>
 For example, a web page may use client-side Javascript to customize a welcome page, displaying their name based on a value in the URL.
 Depending on how the javascript runs, an attacker may be able to replace the name value with a malicious script.

 How to identify XSS vulnerabilities?<br>